 9.)
 Adult iguanas have a very strong, painful, non-venomous bite.

 10.)
-Green iguanas use their tail as a whip for a defense mechanism and are very accurate with regards to aiming.
+They use their tail as a whip for a defense mechanism and are very accurate with regards to aim.